-Respondents who were female, aged 18-34, and from underrepresented minority groups were more likely to report not getting any needed dental care than others in the past year.
+Respondents who were younger and from underrepresented minority groups were more likely to report not getting any needed dental care than others in the past year.

-Note: There was a statistically significant difference (P<.001) between respondents who received needed dental care and those who did not by gender, age, and race/ethnicity.
+Note: There was a statistically significant difference (P<.001) between respondents who received needed dental care and those who did not by age and race/ethnicity.